Ibrahim-7x/PEL/SESSION_TIMEOUT_README.md

 ### Manual Testing
 1. Login to the application
-2. Wait for session warning (3 hours 45 minutes)
+2. Wait for session warning (45 minutes)
 3. Verify warning appears with correct countdown
 4. Continue using app to reset timer
-5. Wait for automatic logout (4 hours total)
+5. Wait for automatic logout (1 hour total)
 6. Verify redirect to login page

 ### AJAX Testing